ambisonictoolkit/atk-sc3/README.md

 versioning for UGen components is synced to the release numbers assigned to [sc3-plugins releases](https://github.com/supercollider/sc3-plugins/releases).

-As SuperCollider3's plugin system continues to develop, we expect to adopt [Semantic Versioning](http://semver.org/) for all components when it is possible to do so.
+As SuperCollider's plugin system continues to develop, we expect to adopt [Semantic Versioning](http://semver.org/) for all components when it is possible to do so.